 When it comes to social media, the video content is the winning one.
 Lots of brands are emphasizing the importance of social videos in their marketing efforts to grow the revenue of their businesses for 49% yearly.
 But why?
-Because it:
+Because of it:

 - Builds awareness of your products or services faster: Our brains are 60.000 times more sensitive to visual content than to the information that’s written.